zcanter/aframe-scatterplot/README.md

 ### Special Thanks

 Thank you to the NASA-JPL Instrument Data Systems VR working group for helping in the creation of this tool.
 Also thanks to [Dan Moran](https://github.com/morandd) for his awesome additions to this project!
+Check out his [AFrame-Heatmap](https://github.com/morandd/aframe-heatmap3d/) visualizer as well!